-F66 (Kollafjarðarheiði) is a challenging drive located in the West Fjords peninsula in northwestern Iceland.
-It's only suitable for 4x4 vehicles with very high ground clearance: along the way there are a few small rivers.
+F66 (Kollafjarðarheiði) is a challenging drive located in the West Fjords peninsula of Iceland.
+It's only suitable for 4x4 vehicles with very high ground clearance, as there are a few small rivers along the way.

 The road is surrounded by lunar landscapes and is pretty bumpy.
 It’s only open during the summer months, usually between late June and early September.
-Expect to be alone, this track is not very busy.
+Expect solitude; this track is not very busy.
 It is not recommended to drive unaccompanied.
-In case of a breakdown, there is very little in the way of passing traffic or inhabitants around, and no cell phone service in parts.
-The drive offers breathtaking landscapes.
-The road has everything: a few small rivers, a mountain pass (Kollafjarðarheiði) and 360º epic views.
+In case of a breakdown, there is very little passing traffic or inhabitants around, and there is no cell phone service in parts.
+The drive offers breathtaking landscapes, including a few small rivers, a mountain pass (Kollafjarðarheiði), and 360º epic views.

 Is F66 road in Iceland challenging?

 The track is pretty bad, filled with large rocks.
 Crossing big rivers requires experience.
 Do not attempt to cross with one car or during heavy rain.
 It can be treacherous if the water level rises due to lots of rain and warm weather.
 Only well-equipped jeeps and larger vehicles are able to cross the rivers.
 Please do not attempt to cross this river in a small jeep.
 In case you get stuck in the river, call 112.
 Always check the river to ensure that it's not too deep, as rivers can change rapidly with rain or a change in heat.
 This road is amazing during the day but can be dangerous at night.
 Rental car insurance does not cover damages from water, including any damage caused by crossing rivers.